TylerTemp/SaintsField/README.md

 ## Highlights ##

 1. Use and only use `PropertyDrawer` and `DecoratorDrawer`, thus it will be compatible with most Unity Inspector enhancer like `Odin` & `NaughtyAttributes`.
-2. Allow stack on many cases
+2. Allow stack on many cases.
+Only attributes that modified the label itself, and the field itself can not be stacked.
+All other attributes can mostly be stacked.
 3. Allow dynamic arguments on many cases

 ## Enhancements ##